Sanjai-VCET/WayDown-frontend/README.md

-# Hidden Spots Locator Frontend
+# Tourist Spots Locator Frontend

-This is the frontend for the Hidden Spots Locator application.
+This is the frontend for the Less Visited Spots Locator application.
 It is built using React and Vite.

 ## Project Structure